 4. Waterford Winterval (November 23rd – December 23rd, 2020)

 The folks running Waterford Winterval have confirmed that the markets in Waterford City will return on November 13th and will run up until December 23rd, 2020.

 Happy days!
 Now, unsurprisingly enough, the Waterford Christmas markets have had to switch things up for 2020, with a number of changes announced.

 Some of the features that you’ll remember from previous years, such as the big market, the ice skating rink and the Illuminates feature will be taking a break in 2020.

 However, many other festive favourites, like the Winterval Train, the now-iconic 32 metre high Waterford Eye and more will be going strong in 2020.
 Read more here.

 5. The Wicklow Christmas Market (November 23rd – December 15th)

+Our next Irish Christmas market is one of the newer Christmas markets Ireland has to offer.
 The Wicklow Christmas market takes place in the Abbey Grounds in Wicklow town.

 6. Christmas Markets in Dublin (November 15th – December 23rd, 2020)